ShamylZakariya/MrDoodle/android/MrDoodle/NOTES.md

 #Currently

 - make DoodleActivity's toolbar edittext a CHILD of the toolbar! not an overlay!
-- consider discarding touches that begin at screen edge! this will avoid issues with dragging up the navbar
+- need to know which side of the screen the navbar is on so we can disable edge swipes from the right direction

 #UX